-Our topmost choices for the best HOKA shoes for overpronation and flat feet:
+Our top choices for Hoka shoes for overpronation and flat feet:

-- Road running: HOKA Arahi 6 — the stable version of HOKA Clifton 8.
+- Road running: Hoka Arahi 7 — the stable version of Hoka Clifton.
 It has a J-Frame technology designed to combat overpronation and simultaneously give freedom of movement.

-- All-day comfort: HOKA Bondi SR — an APMA-accepted walking shoe with responsive and plush cushioning that can last all day.
+- Walking: Hoka Bondi SR — an APMA-accepted walking shoe with responsive and plush cushioning that can last all day.

-The Best HOKA Shoes for Flat Feet and Overpronation
+The Best Hoka Shoes for Flat Feet (Road & Trail Running)

-Here’s a list of the best HOKA shoes for flat feet and overpronation (in no particular order):
+Here’s a list of the best Hoka shoes for flat feet (road & trail running):

 Cushioning: Responsive/Balanced/Plush